angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 <hr>

+Now you know the setup.
-Now let's go through some use cases where it comes in handy to use some other Observables as source for our effects.
+Let's go through some use cases where it comes in handy to use some other Observables as source for our effects.

 ## 1.)
 Native events